robb-j/r0b-blog/content/post/trying-to-make-a-vanilla-web-app.md

 - The **home** page which shows general stats, daily messages and collective usage information.
 - A **scan** page navigated to by scanning a smart card which registers a cup drank and shows personal stats.
-- A **register** page to log a coffee purchase and set the weight if it is a new product, triggered to by scanning a barcode when on the **scan** page.
+- A **register** page to log a coffee purchase and set the weight if it is a new product, triggered by scanning a barcode when on the **scan** page.
-- The **register** is shown when a new RFID card scanned.
+- The **register** page is shown when a new RFID card scanned.
 You can associate with a person on our [group website](https://openlab.ncl.ac.uk/people/) or be anonymous.

 Each page is a HTML document, CSS stylesheet and a bit of JavaScript.
 The structure of the page is all in the HTML file and dynamic elements are put in `<template>` tags to be populated when needed.

 ## Page-based navigation

-One of the things that SPAs break is natural browser navigation.
+One of the things that SPAs (Single Page Applications) break is natural browser navigation.
 With coffee club it ended up be several html files and some with query parameters, so normal page navigation could occur.

 The system defaults to the home page (`index.html`) then when someone scans an RFID card it goes to `/scan.html?card=abcdef123456`, all good.
 You can’t do any fancy url-parameters like `/scan/abcdef123456/` which I was hung up on for a while but it doesn’t really matter does it, no one sees this!
 The client side javascript can pick up the `URLSearchParams` easily by creating a URL from `location.href`.